 - On-site equipment rental (e.g. bike rental, snorkel rental etc.)

-Not included are personal expenses such as the cost of obtaining passports, visa fees, laundry, medical fees, airport taxes, e-mail, health and travel insurance, extra baggage fees, phone calls, etc. The scholarship recipient will be responsible for necessary purchases and then s/he will submit receipts to the COMMON Foundation’s bookkeeper and President/Chairman for review and reimbursement.
+Not included are personal expenses such as the cost of obtaining passports, visa fees, laundry, medical fees, airport taxes, e-mail, health and travel insurance, extra baggage fees, phone calls, etc.

 Step 1 – Submit online application for an Educator Program.
 Do not submit a deposit.
 Step 2 – Write a letter that includes responses to the following: